fubicales2016/fogbowcloud.org/content/pages/install-manager.md

 ## Configure
 After the installation, move the file ```manager.conf.example``` to ```manager.conf``` and edit its contents:

 * **XMPP properties:** Manager and Rendezvous XMPP properties that will be used for the comunication between components.
-These components are XMPP components and need to be added to the XMPP configuration in the components section.
+These components are XMPP components and need to be added to the XMPP configuration in the components section, as mentioned in the "Install from source" section.

 ```bash
 # jid of your Manager Component